Yoga Circles

 • Karma Yoga Can Transform Us In Unexpected Ways

-• Attachment And Aversion: The Secret to Loosening Suffering’s Grip
+• Attachment and Aversion: The Secret to Loosening Suffering’s Grip

 • Search and You Will Find, But You’ll Need to Use More Than Your Mind